PlaidCloud/website/content/en/docs/concepts/storage/storage-classes.md

         The SPBM policies can be specified in the StorageClass using the `storagePolicyName` parameter.

-    * Virtual SAN policy support inside Kubernetes
+    * Virtual SAN policy support inside PlaidCloud

         Vsphere Infrastructure (VI) Admins will have the ability to specify custom Virtual SAN Storage Capabilities during dynamic volume provisioning.
 You